Mono Couple becomes Poly Couple

 You could print it and note in your journal.
 "Today my range was 13 Doubt to 17 Anger."

 It's early days yet.
-But over time?
-Maybe seeing your "range" at the top of the journal entries helps you see the trend IS moving towards getting better over time.
-And that you ARE making some progress in the right direction up out of the hole?
+But over time, maybe seeing your "range" at the top of the journal entries will help you see the trend IS moving towards getting better over time, and that you ARE making some progress in the right direction up out of the hole.

 You cannot jump from 17 Anger to 1 Joy in a single bound.
 But maybe 14 Worry is within reach today.
 A few floors up.
 Worry about sorting your banking stuff maybe.
 That's a fixable worry.